Lipschitz and path isometric embeddings of metric spaces: More on path isometric embeddings

 \subsection{Sub-Riemannian geometries and the proof of Corollaries \ref{subRiemEmb} and \ref{subRiemEmb2}}

-\begin{definition}[The general definition of sub-Riemmanian manifold] A (smooth) sub-Riemmanian structure on a manifold $M$ is a function $\rho :TM\to [0,\infty]$ obtained by the following construction: Let $E$ be a vector bundle over $M$ endowed with a scalar product $\langle\cdot,\cdot\rangle$ and let
+\begin{definition}[The general definition of sub-Riemannian manifold] A (smooth) sub-Riemannian structure on a manifold $M$ is a function $\rho :TM\to [0,\infty]$ obtained by the following construction: Let $E$ be a vector bundle over $M$ endowed with a scalar product $\langle\cdot,\cdot\rangle$ and let

 be a morphism of vector bundles.
-For each $p\in M$ and $v\in T_p M$, set
+For each $p\in M$ and $v,v'\in T_p M$, set

 \end{definition} Define $\rho_p(v):=\rho_p(v,v)$ and, given an absolutely continuous path $\gamma:[0,1]\to M$, define

 The {\em sub-Riemannian distance associated to} $\rho$ is defined as, for any $p$ and $q$ in $M$,